What Is Ayurveda? A Gentle Introduction for Busy Mothers Seeking Balance

 Week 2: Add One Morning Practice

-Choose one simple morning ritual (warm water, intention setting, or 5 deep breaths)
+Choose one simple morning ritual (warm water, intention setting, or five deep breaths).

 Week 3: Focus on Nourishment

-Try eating your biggest meal at lunch for one week
+Try eating your biggest meal at lunch for a week.

-Notice how warm vs. cold foods make you feel
+Observe how warm versus cold foods make you feel.

 Week 4: Introduce Touch

-Even massaging your feet with oil for 2 minutes counts
+Even massaging your feet with oil for two minutes counts.

 The Deeper Wisdom: Why Ayurveda Works for Mothers